chenzRG/Fredformer/README.md

 # Fredformer

-This is a simple example (already anonymized) related to the paper " ."
+This is a simple example (already anonymized) related to the paper "Fredformer: Frequency Debiased Transformer for Time Series Forecasting"

 # Dependencies
 Fredformer is built based on PyTorch.